gravitational/teleport/docs/architecture.md

   servers.
 In practice this means that hosts and users have cluster memberships.
 Identity management and authorization happen on a cluster level.

 * **Built for Teams**.
-Teleport was created under an assumption of multiple teams operating on several disconnected clusters, for example production-vs-staging, or perhaps on a cluster-per-customer or cluster-per-application basis.
+Teleport was created under the assumption of multiple teams operating on several disconnected clusters, for example production-vs-staging, or perhaps on a cluster-per-customer or cluster-per-application basis.